Nutrition | MTM Blog

 - The daily protein requirement for optimal muscle growth is 1.6-2.2g per kilogram of body weight.

-- For intensive muscle training, even 2.5g per kilogram can be useful.
+- In cases of intensive muscle training, even 2.5g per kilogram can be beneficial.

-- Even distribution over 4-5 meals maximizes utilization.
+- Even distribution over 4-5 meals maximizes absorption.

 Carbohydrates provide the energy for your workout.
 Active athletes should aim for 4-6g per kilogram of body weight.
-Complex carbohydrates like oatmeal, whole-grain rice, or sweet potatoes stabilize blood sugar and provide you with sustained energy.
-Timing plays a crucial role, and they are especially valuable before and after training.
+Complex carbohydrates like oatmeal, brown rice, or sweet potatoes stabilize blood sugar and provide you with sustained energy.
+Timing is crucial; they are especially valuable before and after training.

-Fats play an important role in hormone production and should make up 20-30% of total calories.
-Omega-3 fatty acids from nuts, avocados, or fatty fish also promote regeneration and reduce inflammation in the body.
+Fats play a vital role in hormone production and should make up 20-30% of total calories.
+Omega-3 fatty acids from nuts, avocados, or oily fish additionally promote regeneration and reduce inflammation in the body.

 Why chicken alone is not enough